dangerbaby/BeachFX_CSHORE/dist_mat/README_hpc.txt

 The hpc addition is designed to permit parallel CSHORE runs on the HPC.
-The workflow includes local creation of infiles, execution of CSHORE on the HPC, and then local postprossesing.
+The workflow includes local creation of infiles and then execution of CSHORE on the HPC.

 1)Edit the PBS script entitiled submit_script_onyx.pbs.
 An estimate of the maximum expected time required to run you batch of CSHORE runs